Trump officials float idea of narrow bill to extend unemployment benefits - The Boston Globe

 “This is an emergency,” Pelosi added.
 “Maybe they don’t understand.
 I don’t know what they have against working families in America to keep this going so long.”

 In addition to a difference in negotiating strategy, the two sides have very different views about how to handle even the narrow set of issues identified by the White House.
-Republicans are proposing altering the jobless benefit program to replace the $600 flat weekly payments with a plan that would replace about 70 percent of a worker’s lost wages, a change Democrats are unlikely to endorse.
-And Democrats strongly oppose an effort by Republicans to give many employers new protections from lawsuits from their workers, patients, or students.
+Republicans are proposing altering the jobless benefit program to replace the $600 flat weekly payments with a plan that would replace about 70% of a worker’s lost wages — a change Democrats are unlikely to endorse.
+And Democrats strongly oppose an effort by Republicans to give many employers new protections from lawsuits from their workers, patients or students.

+Even before engaging Democrats, Senate Republicans and the White House have struggled to come to terms on their own $1 trillion proposal.
+They blew through a series of self-imposed deadlines last week as they fought over how to structure changes to the unemployment benefit system, whether to include a payroll tax cut pushed by President Donald Trump and whether to tie funds for schools to a commitment that they reopen in person this fall.

 Advertisement

-Even before engaging Democrats, Senate Republicans and the White House have struggled to come to terms on their own $1 trillion proposal.
-They blew through a series of self-imposed deadlines last week as they fought over how to structure changes to the unemployment benefit system, whether to include a payroll tax cut pushed by President Trump, and whether to tie funds for schools to a commitment that they reopen in person this fall.

-Mnuchin and Meadows now claim to be on the same page as Senate Republicans, and after working through the weekend to iron out details, they plan to begin unveiling the legislative package Monday afternoon.
-Formal talks with Democrats could follow, but Senator Mitch McConnell, a Kentucky Republican and the majority leader, predicted Friday that they could take “weeks.”
+Mnuchin and Meadows now claim to be on the same page as Senate Republicans, and after working through the weekend to iron out details, they now plan to begin unveiling the legislative package Monday afternoon.
+Formal talks with Democrats could follow, but Sen. Mitch McConnell, R-Ky., the majority leader, predicted Friday that they could take “weeks.”

-Even then, Senator Lindsey Graham, a South Carolina Republican, predicted Sunday that months after voting unanimously on the first stimulus bill, much of his party would now be unwilling to support any relief bill.
+Even then, Sen. Lindsey Graham, R-S.C., predicted Sunday that months after voting unanimously on the first stimulus bill, much of his party would now be unwilling to support any relief bill.
 Outright opposition to additional stimulus from the Republicans’ right flank may only further empower Democrats when two-party talks begin.

+In addition to the unemployment benefits change and liability protections, the Republican legislation is expected to include $105 billion for schools and billions of dollars more for testing, contact tracing and vaccine distribution.
+Some of the education funds would be reserved for elementary and secondary schools that are reopening and bringing students back to a more traditional, in-person setting.

+The bill is likely to provide for another round of stimulus checks to American families, though it remains unclear who would be eligible to receive those payments.
+Larry Kudlow, director of the National Economic Council, said Sunday that the checks would be worth $1,200, though he did not detail who precisely would receive them.

 Advertisement